Visual Hallucination: Charles Bonnet Syndrome

 The patient’s past medical/surgical history was significant for hypertension; open angle glaucoma (unmedicated since surgery); recent cataract surgery; clipping for cerebral aneurysm; and dilation for esophageal stricture.

 She denied any tobacco, alcohol, or drug abuse.
 She had no known drug allergies and family history was non-contributory.
-Her current medications were: losartan potassium 50 mg, twice daily, nebivolol 10 mg, twice daily, alprazolam 0.25 mg three times daily, as needed for anxiety, brimonidine eye drops 1 drop and brinzolamide eye drops 1, each three times daily.
+Her current medications were losartan potassium 50 mg, twice daily; nebivolol 10 mg, twice daily; alprazolam 0.25 mg 3 times daily, as needed for anxiety; and brimonidine eye drops 1 drop and brinzolamide eye drops 1 drop, each 3 times daily.
 Review of systems was otherwise negative.

-On physical examination she appeared well and in no acute distress.
+On physical examination, she appeared well and in no acute distress.
 Vital signs were stable.
-Systemic examination including neurologic and fundoscopic revealed no gross abnormalities.
+Systemic examination, including neurologic and fundoscopic examination, revealed no gross abnormalities.
 A mental status examination did not reveal mood or cognitive deficit.
 She denied any history of underlying mental illness and denied any auditory hallucinations.

-Based on the clinical history and examination, a diagnosis of Charles Bonnet Syndrome was made.
+On the basis of the clinical history and examination, a diagnosis of Charles Bonnet syndrome was made.
 The patient was admitted and examined by Neurology and Ophthalmology.
-Exams and evaluations were negative.
+Findings on examinations and evaluations were negative.
 She denied visual hallucinations during the observation period and resumed her home medications.
 She was discharged in good condition and directed to follow up with her primary care physician.

-Charles Bonnet syndrome (CBS)is an uncommon condition causing visual hallucination in patients who do not have mental illness.
-The majority of patients with CBS are elderly with a mean age of 70 to 85 years.3 Most have some degree of visual impairment or deafferentation of the visual cortex.1-3
+Charles Bonnet syndrome (CBS) is an uncommon condition that causes visual hallucination in patients who do not have mental illness.
+The majority of patients with CBS are elderly, with a mean age of 70 to 85 years.3 Most have some degree of visual impairment or deafferentation of the visual cortex.1-3

 Charles Bonnet, a Swiss philosopher, first described the syndrome in 1760 in a publication describing visual hallucination experienced by his grandfather who was blind secondary to cataract but otherwise physically and mentally healthy.
 It was not until 1937, however, that a Swiss scientist, George de Morsier, labeled the condition as Charles Bonnet syndrome.1